jia-yi-chen/jia-yi-chen.github.io/_projects/3_project.md

 #### Contributions:

-- Target Detection: developed a real-time Vision-based module (including Object detection and 3D localization) on Drone’s autonomous navigation system.
+- Target Detection module: developed a real-time Vision-based module (including Object detection and 3D localization) on Drone’s autonomous navigation system.
 Real-time 3D poses of objects are estimated from 2D images using the real-time camera gimbal data based on Homography and 3D Geometry.
 - Go-to-goal module: developed an autonomous tracking-and-landing module for autonomous landing on a still/moving vehicle.
-- Designed a framework to manage multimodal sensors and real-time feedbacks during navigation
+- Developed a framework to manage multimodal sensors and real-time feedbacks collected duing Drone's navigation
+- Information display on APPs
-- Setup testing environments
+- Designed and Setup the testing environments (collaborating with the team) to evaluate the Drone's mission.
-- Conducted 100+ outdoor tests with real trucks, tuning the hyperparameters to guarantee drone’s landing safety.
+- Conducted 100+ outdoor tests using Matrice 100 and real trucks (collaborating with the team), tuning the hyperparameters to guarantee drone’s landing safety.

 #### Accomplishment:
 - Achieved ≤10cm autonomous landing accuracy.